c3lang/c3-web/src/content/docs/FAQ/allfeatures.md

 1. Array initializers may use ranges. (e.g. `int[256] x = { [0..128] = 1 }`)
 2. `?:` operator, returning the first value if it can be converted to a boolean true, otherwise the second value is returned.
-3. Orelse `??` returning the first value if it is a result, the second if the first value was an optional value.
+3. Optionals support an "or else" operator `??` returning the first value if it is a normal (non-`fault`) result or else the second value if the first value is an abnormal (`fault`-containing) Optional value.
+Thus, `??` provides a mechanism for returning default values when evaluations encounter problems.
-4. Rethrow `!` suffix operator with an implicit `return` the value if it was an optional value.
+4. Rethrow `!` suffix operator which implicitly returns the Optional value if it was an abnormal (`fault`-containing) Optional value.
-5. Dynamic calls, allowing calls to be made on the `any` and interfaces dispatched using a dynamic mechanism.
+5. Dynamic calls, allowing function calls to be made on generic data of type `any` or to use interfaces as a dynamic dispatching mechanism.
 6. Create a slice using a range subscript (e.g. `a[4..8]` to form a slice from element 4 to element 8).
 7. Two range subscript methods: `[start..inclusive_end]` and `[start:length]`.
 Start, end and length may be omitted for default values.
 8. Indexing from end: slices, arrays and vectors may be indexed from the end using `^`. `^1` represents the last element.
 This works for ranges as well.
 9. Range assignment, assign a single value to an entire range e.g. `a[4..8] = 1;`.
-10. Slice assignment, copy one range to the other range e.g. `a[4..8] = b[8..12];`.
+10. Slice assignment: copy one range to the other range, e.g. `a[4..8] = b[8..12];`.
 11. Array, vector and slice comparison: `==` can be used to make an element-wise comparison of two containers.
 12. `?` suffix operator turns a `fault` into an optional value.
 13. `!!` suffix panics if the value is an optional value.
-14. `$defined(...)` returns true if the last expression is defined (sub-expressions must be valid).
+14. `$defined(...)` returns true if the last expression contained within it is defined.
+Sub-expressions must also be valid.
 15. Compile time "and" and "or" using `&&&` and `|||`.
 Both sides of the operator should be compile-time constants.
 If the left hand side of `&&&` is false, the right hand side is not type-checked.
 For `|||` the right hand side is not type-checked if the left hand side is true.
-16. Lambdas (anonymous functions) may be defined, they work just like functions and do not capture any state.
+16. Lambdas (anonymous functions) may be defined.
+They work just like functions and do not capture any state (i.e. are not "closures", unlike in some other languages).
+Not capturing state makes it easier for C3 to retain a simpler lifetime model.
 17. Simple bitstructs (only containing booleans) may be manipulated using bit operations `& ^ | ~` and assignment.
 18. Structs may implicitly convert to their `inline` member if they have one.
 19. Pointers to arrays may implicitly convert to slices.
-20. Any pointer may implicitly convert to an `any` with type being the pointee.
+20. Any pointer may implicitly convert to an `any` of the same type as the pointee.
-21. Optional values will implicitly invoke "flatmap" on an expression it is a subexpression of.
+21. An optional values will implicitly invoke “flatmap” on an expression it is a subexpression of.
 22. Swizzling for arrays and vectors.
+For example, to reverse a 3-element vector `vec` via swizzling you can use `vec.xyz = vec.zyx;`.

 ### Changed